Gospel & Universe

 East & West 2

-This page argues that Eastern definitions of God are easier to reconcile with doubt, science, agnosticism, and the Modern World simply because they don't define God specifically
+This page argues that because ‘the Eastern religions’ don't define God specifically, they’re easier to reconcile with doubt, science, agnosticism, and the Modern World

 Monotheism - Definitions & Anti-definitions - Que Scais-je?

 Somewhere in the shift from Classical to Medieval, Europeans began to think of monotheism as the most advanced or sophisticated way to see the universe.
-This may be partly because many of the Greek thinkers also had an idea of a universal unifying principle or Force, such as Plato's One or even the nebulous natural Force of the Stoics.
-Whatever the origins, many people still think of monotheism as the religious equivalent of social and political progress -- as if it were the final stage of an evolution from primitive superstitions -- using gods to explain such things as thunder -- to an enlightened notion that nature isn’t fundamentally chaotic, but, rather, driven by a unifying force.
-Some see monotheism as the moral and metaphysical equivalent of a unifying principle in physics -- Newton’s reconciliation of centrifugal and centripetal forces through the constant of gravity, Einstein’s unification of space and time in space-time, etc. Yet all of this reminds me of Alexander Pope’s 18th century optimism: Nature and Nature's Laws lay hid in Night; / God said, Let Newton Be! and all was Light.
-It also reminds me of Sir John Squire’s riposte: It did not last.
+This may be partly because many of the Greek thinkers already had ideas about a unifying principle or Force in the universe — such as Plato's transcendental One or the nebulous natural Force of the Stoics.
+Whatever the origins, many people still think of monotheism as the religious equivalent of social and political progress.
+They think of it as the final stage of an evolution from primitive superstitions — using gods to explain such things as thunder — to an rational notions of order, coherence, and progress.
+In this sense monotheism is the moral and metaphysical equivalent of a unifying principle in physics — Newton’s reconciliation of centrifugal and centripetal forces through the constant of gravity, or Einstein’s unification of space and time in space-time.
+Agnostics admire the optimism of such a unifying monotheistic vision, yet it also recalls Alexander Pope’s 18th century optimism: Nature and Nature's Laws lay hid in Night; / God said, Let Newton Be! and all was Light.
+This in turn recalls Sir John Squire’s 1926 riposte: It did not last.
 Satan, howling Ho! / Let Einstein Be! restored the status quo.

 See worlds on worlds compose one universe,